 Why Make Whatcom Your Home

-- Our Port enables businesses to move goods seamlessly via sea.
+- The Port of Bellingham enables businesses to move goods seamlessly via sea.

-- Our first-class Airport enables not only goods to be moved but provides easy access to business travel destinations.
+- The Bellingham International Airport enables goods to be moved and provides easy access to business travel destinations.

 - Western Washington University